 Centrally located between Orlando and Tampa, Bok Tower Gardens comprises almost 50 acres of spectacular botanical gardens that were designed by the famous landscape architect, Frederick Law Olmsted, Jr. This biodiverse eco-attraction is home to over 100 species of birds and is a designated site on the Great Florida Birding Trail.

 Open 365 days a year, Bok Tower Gardens are also home to a large children’s garden (Hammock Hollow), an impressive Mediterranean-style mansion (Pinewood Estate), and an iconic Art Deco carillon (the Singing Tower).

 As a visitor, you can enjoy the serenity and expansive beauty of the botanical garden and relax, have an outdoor picnic, or take part in an eclectic mix of weekly events.

 Drive time: Approx. 1 hour 30 minutes

-This coastal city in the heart of the Nature Coast, is located along the Gulf of Mexico in west central Florida.
-It’s nicknamed the ‘Home of the Manatee’ and has an abundance of warm springs (including the famous Three Sisters Springs) and a large pristine waterway at Kings Bay.
+Crystal River is a coastal city in the heart of the Nature Coast, located along the Gulf of Mexico in west central Florida.
+Nicknamed the “Home of the Manatee.”
+Crystal River has an abundance of warm springs (including the famous Three Sisters Springs) and a large pristine waterway at Kings Bay.

-Crystal River is one of the only places you can swim with manatees in the wild, which is why we think it’s one of the most fun Florida day trips you could hope for.
-It’ll certainly create a lifetime of memories!
+Crystal River is one of the only places you can swim with manatees in the wild, which make it one of the most unique day trips you could hope for.
+Swimming with these gentle giants will certainly create some wonderful memories!

-It’s also within close proximity to the beautiful Crystal River National Wildlife Refuge, Crystal River Preserve State Park and the Crystal River Archaeological State Park, which makes it one of the more popular day trips from Orlando.
+It’s also within close proximity to the beautiful Crystal River National Wildlife Refuge, Crystal River Preserve State Park, and the Crystal River Archaeological State Park, so you definitely won’t get bored.